tavinus/xap.sh/README.md

 ### XAP - XFCE Actions Patcher

 Bash script to patch `XFCE Thunar` to be able to use custom actions everywhere.
-By default, most actions are disabled in network folders, Desktop, ec.
+By default, most actions are disabled in network folders, Desktop, etc.
 Even the default action `Open terminal here` is disabled in network shares.

 Works only on **debian-based distros** like `Debian`, `Ubuntu` and `Mint` with `XFCE4`.